30 years of European action for Solar Heat

 To complement our contribution to the EU Commission’s public consultation for an EU Solar Strategy and aiming at stronger support for solar thermal in the upcoming years, we launched ‘Energising Europe with Solar Heat – A Solar Thermal Roadmap for Europe’ and we are inviting the solar thermal sector and its supporters to become official signatories of the document.
 We must speak louder as a sector and we must do it together!

-On the 14th and 15th of March, the 34th Solar KEYMARK Network meeting will take place online, hosted by Solar Heat Europe....
+On the 24th and 25th of October, the 35th Solar KEYMARK Network meeting will take place in Athens, hosted by EBHE.
+It...